Whom do I contact if I have a problem with my biosafety cabinet (BSC)?

 Can I relocate my BSC within the lab or move it to another lab space?

 Cabinets must be decontaminated before they are moved, and certified after they are in place.
-Please provide at least 2 weeks’ notice to ENV Services to ensure they can meet your intended schedule; ENV Services will schedule the decontamination and recertification, if necessary.
-Labs are responsible for arranging the movement of cabinets with University Facilities Management.
-If the cabinet is destined for surplus, please remove biohazard stickers after the cabinet has been decontaminated and contact surplus for pick-up.
+Labs are responsible for arranging decontamination services with one of our suppliers (contact info listed above) Labs are also responsible for arranging the movement of cabinets with University Facilities Management.
+If the cabinet is destined for surplus, please remove biohazard stickers after the cabinet has been decontaminated and contact Facilities Management to arrange for movement to surplus.

 How can I hook up gas/vacuum lines to my cabinet?